 The Vesta wreckage sat on the uninhabited beach for decades, eventually becoming buried by accumulating sand.
 Being a southern facing beach, Sunset Beach gathers sand washed away by nearby beaches.

-The Sunset Beach pier, named The Vesta Pier, was built atop the shipwreck, the pier built in 1960 straddled the blockade.
+The Sunset Beach pier, named The Vesta Pier, was built atop the shipwreck, the pier built in 1960 straddled the blockade runner.
 Mannon and Ed Gore, local developers, decided the shipwreck was the most logical place to put the fishing pier.
 Fish and ocean wildlife often make their home in shipwrecks because of the protection it often provides.
 So naturally, it makes sense to put a fishing pier where the fish are.
 They placed the planks of the pier a bit further apart so you could look through and see the boiler of the ship.

 Prior to the building of the pier, fishermen would swim out to the Vesta at low tide and stand on top of the boiler to try to catch sheepshead and drum living around the wreck.
 Low tides would reveal the top of the ship from time to time, but currently, it is too buried to make any reappearances.